-Placing the name on a campus building or facility, indoor or outdoor space, a professorship, or other activity or program or commemorative objects on campus is a proper and natural prerogative of the Board of Trustees.
+Placing the name on a campus building or facility, indoor or outdoor space, professorship, or other activity or program or commemorative objects on campus is a proper and natural prerogative of the Board of Trustees.
 Changing names and/or commemoratives also is the prerogative of the board.

-Naming decisions by the Board of Trustees are among its fiduciary responsibilities focused on the long-term interests, prosperity, and success of the college and must be understood in that context.
+Naming decisions by the board are among its fiduciary responsibilities focused on the long-term interests, prosperity, and success of the College and must be understood in that context.
 In many cases, a naming decision is properly and naturally concerned with attracting, maintaining, recognizing, and expressing appreciation for philanthropy that supports Trinity.
-Names also are sometimes selected to recognize service or intangible contributions to the college by faculty, staff, alumni, students, or others.
-Therefore, the Board of Trustees can initiate this process or provide names at its discretion, with notification to the Trinity community.
+Names also are sometimes selected to recognize service or intangible contributions to the College by faculty, staff, alumni, students, or others.
+Therefore, the board can initiate this process or provide names at its discretion, with notification to the Trinity community.